ethereum-optimism/monitorism/op-monitorism/global_events/README.md

 # Global Events Monitoring

-This monitoring modules is made for to taking YAML rules as configuration.
+This monitoring module is made for taking YAML rules as configuration.
 ![df2b94999628ce8eee98fb60f45667e54be9b13db82add6aa77888f355137329](https://github.com/ethereum-optimism/monitorism/assets/23560242/b8d36a0f-8a17-4e22-be5a-3e9f3586b3ab)

-Once the Yaml rules is configured correctly, we can listen to an event chosen to send the data through prometheus.
+Once the YAML rules are configured correctly, we can listen to an event chosen to send the data through prometheus.

 ## CLI and Docs: